Frederick Steele: American Civil War

 On August 26, 1863, after the fall of Vicksburg, Steele received a brevet promotion to colonel in the U.S. Army.
 On July 27, 1863, he was placed in command of the Army of Arkansas.
 His army successfully captured Confederate-held Little Rock in September 1863 and subsequently pushed official Union boundaries south through the state.
 He was assigned command of VII Corps in the Department of Arkansas in the Trans-Mississippi Theater, holding command from January 6, 1864, to December 22, 1864.
-On March 23, 1864, Steele began his march with eight thousand soldiers from Little Rock south to Prairie D'Ane, where he was joined by John M. Thayer, who commanded another four thousand troops constituting the Frontier Division of VII Corps.
 Receiving intelligence from captured rebels there, and with his army on one quarter rations, Steele conducted a successful feint operation toward the rebel capital at Washington, Arkansas, and left Thayer's division on the prairie, while he moved his main column eastward to Camden, believing that it contained stockpiles of provisions and forage for his horses.
 Upon entering Camden after brushing aside light opposition on April 15, Steele discovered that the enemy had destroyed most of the provisions and supplies there.
 But he also discovered messages in the Camden telegraph office carelessly left behind by the fleeing rebels confirming the earlier rumors and intelligence that General Banks had been repulsed at Mansfield Louisiana, and that Banks's army was in retreat down the Red river.
 Steele made the decision based on this confirmed intelligence, to await provisions en route from Little Rock and to scour the countryside for additional grain and forage, await developments in Louisiana and then decide whether to continue south or return to Little Rock.
 Price, meanwhile besieged Camden from the west, north and south.
 One supply train reached Camden from Little Rock by way of Pine Bluff on April 22, temporarily relieving the food crisis in VII Corps.
 When Steele dispatched the wagons under escort back to Pine Bluff for more provisions on April 23, it was intercepted and ambushed by a task force of 5 rebel cavalry brigades under James Fagan at Marks Mills April 25, where two thirds of the Union 2nd Brigade was taken prisoner.
 Learning of this disaster, Steele again employed a successful deception to exit from Camden, which operation was effected without detection on the night of April 26–27.
 Proceeding due north on the Military road to Little Rock, elements of Marmaduke's division caught up with VII Corps on the ridge above Jenkins Ferry on the Saline River on April 29, but were easily repulsed and kept at bay enabling Steele to install a pontoon bridge over the Saline and establish strong interior defensive works to guard the crossing.
-By now, rebel Department of the Trans-Mississippi commander E. Kirby Smith had arrived in Arkansas to take command of Price's force in the field.
+By now, rebel Department of the Trans-Mississippi commander Kirby Smith had arrived in Arkansas to take command of Price's force in the field.
 Smith brought with him two divisions of Arkansas and Texas infantry.